 The time was still a little before 7.30am, but sure enough, a tuk-tuk with red and black seats was parked.
 The young driver was waiting for us.

 We quickly said ‘susadai’ (good morning) and got in.
-The tuk-tuk drove smoothly along the coast of Kep and we soon arrived at the Vietnamese border.
+The tuk-tuk drove smoothly along the coast of Kep and we soon arrived at the Prek Chak International Border Check Point.
 The journey took about 40 minutes.

 We got off the tuk-tuk in front of the Cambodian immigration and took a commemorative photo.
 We paid the 40,000, thanked him and said goodbye.
 Now it was time to cross the border.